Aswin-Raj-K/STM32_Pedometer/README.md

 ### Usage

 1. **Download and Setup:**
-    - Download the provided zip file.
-    - Unzip the file and import the folder into the PlatformIO (PIO) platform in Visual Studio Code (VSCode).
+    - Import the folder named Pedometer into the PlatformIO (PIO) platform in Visual Studio Code (VSCode).

 2. **Initiate Measurement:**
     - Locate the blue lever (PA\_0) as the user input button.